Do I Have Impulse Control Disorder? What to Know

 People with trichotillomania often find relief after pulling out their hair to cope with stress.

-What Conditions Co-Occur with Impulse Control Disorder?
+What Conditions Co-Occur with an Impulse Control Disorder?

 ICDs often co-occur with other mental health disorders.
 This can make diagnosis and treatment more complex, as overlapping symptoms and underlying causes often interact.